egovernment/eregistrations/documentation/sections.md

 ```

-As you can see the convention for resolving such logic is to create a property of the form `is&lt;CapitalizedNameOfProperty&gt;FormApplicable`.
+As you can see the convention for resolving such logic is to create a property of the form `is<CapitalizedNameOfProperty>FormApplicable`.

 ###Sections after submission###